Diversity and Inclusion

 Recruitment of diverse human resources

 We are actively recruiting and promoting women, foreign nationals, and career hires.
-We hold a variety of follow-up events for female interns from the standpoint of women’s activities, such as roundtable discussions with female employees, and we are actively recruiting international students as well as directly from universities overseas.
+We hold a variety of follow-up events for female interns from the standpoint of women’s activities, such as roundtable discussions with female employees, and we are actively recruiting international students as well as directly from universities outside of Japan.
 Additionally, as a measure for workplace retention of career hires, we conduct individual interviews with and provide training for career hires.

 Promotion of women’s advancement